-The Proctor’s Palace Theatre opened on November 22, 1915, 2 showing vaudeville productions, a mixture of speciality acts such as burlesque comedy, song, and dance.
+The Proctor’s Palace Theatre opened on November 22, 1915, 2 showing vaudeville productions, a mixture of specialty acts such as burlesque comedy, song, and dance.
 It replaced an earlier venue, “Park Place,” by former acrobat 13 14 Frederick F. Proctor that opened in 1898.
 3 12

-The opulent theatre, finished at the cost of $1 million, 2 was designed by John W. Merrow, a nephew of Proctor.
+The opulent theatre finished at the cost of $1 million, 2 was designed by John W. Merrow, a nephew of Proctor.
 1 The ten-story facility was built on a narrow lot near the “fourth busiest corner in the world,” 3 and contained only a 40-foot high lobby, which featured murals painted by William de Leftwich Dodge.
 1 Inside were two theatres—Proctor’s Palace, which had seating for 2,800 patrons, 1 2 an orchestra pit, and two balcony levels, 1 and Proctor’s Roof Theatre, with a capacity for 1,400 guests.
 2

-By 1929, the Proctor was showing movies exclusively.
+By 1929, Proctor was showing movies exclusively.
 1 On May 14, in poor health, F.F.
 Proctor sold his company to the Radio-Keith-Orpheum Corporation (RKO), which included the venue in Newark, four in New York City, and six in New York state.
 4 15 Upon the purchase, the Newark venue were renamed to RKO Proctor’s Theatre.
 Frederick Proctor passed away due to a lung infection on September 4.
 5

 Proctor’s Theatre was the site of an early television test by the General Electric Company and the Radio Corporation on May 22, 1930.
-6 The experiment was based on a system devised by Dr E.F.W.
+6 The experiment was based on a system devised by Dr. E.F.W.
 Alexanderson.
 As the audience entered the theatre, they saw John Gamble, the musical director, lead the orchestra by a moving screen.
 While the orchestra was at their positions in the pit, Gamble was directing in front of a disc in Alexanderson’s studio several miles away, being fed sounds from the orchestra that were relayed to him by telephone.

 Proctor’s Theatre received numerous technology updates and renovations in August 1953.
-7 Included was a new marquee, a modernised lobby, a new full-stage Miracle Mirror Screen that could show CinemaScope, 3 Dimensional, WideScreen and conventional 2-D pictures, and a new Stereophonic Sound System.
+7 Included was a new marquee, a modernized lobby, a new full-stage Miracle Mirror Screen that could show CinemaScope, 3 Dimensional, WideScreen and conventional 2-D pictures, and a new Stereophonic Sound System.